Aspects of Competition¶

 - strengths and weaknesses of robots

 Much of this information should already be documented in the team’s scouting data before alliance members meet.
+Our strategy comes together for a strategy discussion before the next alliance strategy discussion where the strategy lead, superscouters, and drive team meet with other teams in future matches to discuss strategy for those matches.
 Teams should come into an alliance strategy discussion with their own strategy in mind.
-Alliance discussions can be seen as a way to mesh individual team strategies and identify synergies.

 After an initial set of qualification matches, teams participate in alliance selections, in which the top 8 ranked teams formally invite other teams to form a playoff alliance.
 Playoff alliances do not change and will persist for the duration of the playoffs, until the alliance is eliminated or wins the finals match.
 Teams can form pick lists to help them determine what teams they will extend an invitation to OR what teams they would accept offers from during alliance selections.